The FTX Collapse Litigation

 The Pierce lawsuit alleges that Sam Bankman-Fried, Caroline Ellison, Nishad Singh, and Gary Wang conducted a racketeering enterprise in violation of the Racketeering Influenced and Corrupt Organizations Act ("RICO").

-The Pierce lawsuit further alleges that two auditing firms -- Armanino, LLP and Prager Metis CPAs, LLC -- conspired with the FTX companies and thus also violated the RICO Act.
+The Pierce lawsuit further alleges that two auditing firms -- Armanino, LLP and Prager Metis CPAs, LLC -- conspired with the FTX enterprise and thus also violated the RICO Act.

 Is the Pierce case a class action?
 What does that mean?